What is a museum?

 How many museums are there in the UK?

 It is estimated that there are about 2,500 museums in the UK, depending on what you include.
-Over 1,800 museums have been accredited.
+Almost 1,800 museums have been accredited.
 Registration under the Accreditation Scheme indicates that a museum has achieved a nationally approved standard in management, collections care and delivery of information and visitor services.